SoftHu/tos_avg/En/heart_4_2_8.md

 438638215519640 -->|Give it a go when you have a chance.|1754553000530537[<b>Speaker 👉 Ritsurei:</b>
 \nAwesome!
 You better become a regular at the tavern.
-I'll give &lbrace;playername&rbrace; special treatment!]
+I'll give &lbrace;c.playername&rbrace; special treatment!]
 438638215519640 -->|Certainly!|1754553000530537[<b>Speaker 👉 Ritsurei:</b>
 \nAwesome!
 You better become a regular at the tavern.
-I'll give &lbrace;playername&rbrace; special treatment!]
+I'll give &lbrace;c.playername&rbrace; special treatment!]
 1754556184598143 -->1754556211012264[End]
 Start -->1754556226805418[<b>Speaker 👉 Shuten:</b>
 \nIf you wanna sell your dishes at the tavern,